-Firefighters bring bonfire under control at Stowmarket fireworks display
+WATCH - Firefighters bring bonfire under control at Stowmarket fireworks display

 Archant